haskell-tools/haskell-tools/documentation/development/tutorials/dollar-app.md

 Create the basic transformation
 ----------------

- - Create a simple helper function to use as view pattern for accessing unannotated AST elements: `e = (^. element)`
- - Match a pattern for function application on a parenthesized expression.
-Remember to use the `e` function to get unannotated AST elements.
+ - Match a pattern for function application on a parenthesized expression (for example `f (g x)`).
+For general information see the pattern matching related part of the [refactoring guide](../refactoring-guide.md#how-to-pattern-match-on-elements).
+For the needed patterns, check out the [API for pattern matching on expressions](https://www.stackage.org/haddock/nightly/haskell-tools-rewrite/Language-Haskell-Tools-AST-Match-Exprs.html).
  - As a result, create an unqualified `$` operator and wrap it in an `InfixApp`.
-Use functions from the [Expr](http://hackage.haskell.org/package/haskell-tools-ast-gen-0.2.0.0/docs/Language-Haskell-Tools-AST-Gen-Exprs.html) and [Base](http://hackage.haskell.org/package/haskell-tools-ast-gen-0.2.0.0/docs/Language-Haskell-Tools-AST-Gen-Base.html) modules from [ast-gen] package.
+For general information about generating parts of expression, check out the relevant part of the [refactoring guide](../refactoring-guide.md#generating-parts-of-the-ast).
+For the needed generators, check out the [API for generating expressions](https://www.stackage.org/haddock/nightly/haskell-tools-rewrite/Language-Haskell-Tools-AST-Gen-Exprs.html) and the [API for generating names](https://www.stackage.org/haddock/nightly/haskell-tools-rewrite/Language-Haskell-Tools-AST-Gen-Names.html)
- - As a default case, we should return the expression unchanged.
+ - If the expression is not a function application on a parenthesized expression, we should return the expression unchanged.

 Trying this out with our Test.hs should result in a transformed expression:
 ```